Copy and paste the below script into your own website or blog to embed this book.

 Because, as it turns out, saving a life doesn’t always guarantee a happy ending.

 With his soccer career cut short, Joel lashes out and breaks Kerry’s heart by ending their burgeoning relationship with a cruelty that derails her future, while Tim struggles to reconcile his dream of becoming a doctor with the reality of failing to act.
 As each struggles to move on from the events of that fateful New Year’s Eve, their lives can’t seem to stop colliding year after year.
-Pulled by their shared histories and her big heart, Kerry soon finds herself picking up the pieces after both broken men.
+Ensnared by their shared histories and her big heart, Kerry soon finds herself picking up the pieces after both broken men.
 But when Kerry is the one who needs saving, will anyone be there for her?

 Under the Cover